-It had been expected for quite a while, but then it happened very quickly: Nikon and Canon, the two big players in the DSLR market, presented their first full frame mirrorless cameras, closely followed by Panasonic.
+It had been expected for some time, but then it happened very quickly.
+Within a few days, Nikon and Canon, the two big players in the DSLR market, presented their first mirrorless full frame cameras, closely followed by Panasonic.
 At Photokina 2018, mirrorless was definitely gaining momentum.

 However, competition did not sleep.
 Olympus and Panasonic had pioneered the mirrorless interchangeable lens camera market with the Micro Four Thirds (MFT) standard.
 Pentax followed with its tiny Pentax Q system.
 Sony introduced the E-mount for APS-C and the first full frame mirrorless camera.
-Fujifilm followed with an APS-C and a medium format line.
+Fujifilm followed with an APS-C line and the first mirrorless medium format camera.
 Leica introduced the L-mount for APS-C and full frame.

 At Photokina 2018, the newcomers from Canon and Nikon were met by the Sony Alpha 7 III, already the third generation of the Sony full frame mirrorless camera.
-So can they offer enough to be successful?
+So can they offer enough to compete?

-Much will certainly depend on the offered lenses.
-So far, Micro Four Thirds provides the most comprehensive lens catalog.
-Sony E has the largest lens lineup for full frame cameras.
-The lens catalogs of the new Canon RF, Nikon Z, Leica SL, Panasonic S and Sigma fp systems are so far sparse, but growing.
+Much will certainly depend on the lenses which are available for a system.
+So far, Micro Four Thirds offers the most comprehensive lens catalog.
+Sony E has the broadest lens lineup for full frame cameras.
+The lens catalogs of the Leica SL and the new Canon RF, Nikon Z, Panasonic S and Sigma fp systems are so far small, but growing.
 It will be very interesting to see how they will differentiate from each other, and if they will allow third parties to step in.
-Have a look at the best lenses for Micro Four Thirds and full frame mirrorless interchangeable lens cameras and see what’s available or announced.
+Take a look at the best lenses for MFT and full frame mirrorless interchangeable lens cameras and see what’s available or announced.